 If you don’t know how much a fabric weighs, here’s how to work it out:

-· You’ll need a ruler to measure straight lines and a scissors and a precision digital scale to weigh the fabric.
-Then it’s time to start cutting a small rectangle out of the textile you’ve ordered for a sewing pattern.
+· You’ll need a ruler to measure straight lines, a pair of scissors and a precision digital scale to weigh the fabric.
+Now, cut a small rectangle out of the textile you’ve ordered for a sewing pattern.

 · Measure its length and width.

-· Now weigh a scrap of material on your precision scale.
+· Weigh a scrap of material on your precision scale.

 · Work out the following mathematical formula: 10,000 divided by (area cm2.X how much it weighs in grams).